Abhijeet-Katiyar/Summer/Presentation.md

 +  **<u>Statistical function</u>** : In python a function named `seasonal_decompose` is present in library `statsmodels.tsa.seasonal` which separate Observed data(i.e. original data), trend component, seasonal component and residuals.
 ![Trend Component](trendcompo.png)
 ---
+<center><u>Remove seasonality</center></u>
+===
++ While removing trend by using differencing, seasonality was also removed.
++ `seasonal_decompose()` function return seasonal component also that can be access by `Result.seasonal`.
++ To remove seasonality, if regression is used to detrending data, take average of detrended data for specific season.

+---
 <center><u>Forecasting</u></center>
 ===